jucian0/solidjs-createform/README.md

   </form>
   ```

-- `resetTouched`: Reset touched state of the form.
+- `resetTouched`: Reset the touched state of the form.

   ```jsx
   const form = createForm...